 The small size and light weight of strollers make them a must for urban parents who regularly use public transport and are a good choice to take on holiday or on day trips.

 Strollers are made by pretty much every pushchair brand.
-The five most popular stroller brands searched for on Google at the time of writing are Silver Cross strollers, Cybex strollers, Joie Strollers, Babyzen strollers, and Bugaboo strollers.
+Some of the most popular stroller brands include Silver Cross strollers, Cosatto strollers, Joie strollers, Babyzen Yoyo strollers, and My Babiie strollers.

 A mid-range model will likely set you back around £150 and will have a few more features, such as a hood, shopping basket, possibly some extra pockets for storage and an adjustable leg rest or a seat back that will recline to make daytime naps a bit more comfy.

-Top-of-the-range models can cost much more.
+Top-of-the-range models can cost much more - potentially around the £300 mark.
 But for this you'll get a pretty sturdy stroller that you can use from birth, a nice padded seat, larger wheels with some suspension and a whole host of adjustable features.

 Double strollers start at around £300 for a basic lightweight model that can carry twins or two children.

-There are some strollers that can be used from birth; this means the seat back can be reclined to a lie-flat position or you'll be able to buy a newborn accessory pack to convert the seat.
+There are some strollers that can be used from birth; this means the seat back can be reclined to a lie-flat position or you'll be able to buy a newborn accessory pack to convert the seat into a carrycot or newborn snug.

 It may sound tempting to buy a stroller or buggy to use from birth right up until you no longer need to use a pushchair, but there are a few things to consider: